 So if you think these ingredients can legitimately help, you're right.
 But using powders over pure extracts reduces its ability to promote those benefits.

-Is it Safe?
 There are no known side effects associated with Prostate Complete.
 As always, check with your doctor before beginning any supplement regimen.
 Some of the ingredients may affect the efficacy of certain drugs or supplements.

-Grade: C. The big problem here is the use of powders over liquids or pure extracts, reducing the efficacy of this all-natural prostate supplement.
+The big problem here is the use of powders over liquids or pure extracts, reducing the efficacy of this all-natural prostate supplement.
 Prostate Complete could make their supplement more appealing, and effective, by using higher quality ingredients.